WebOfTrustInfo/verifiable-news/brainstorming.md

 Factual claims services can receive pings when distributed factual claims are created, edited or deleted (e.g. using [XML-RPC](https://codex.wordpress.org/XML-RPC_Extending)).
 Factual claims services can ping lists of other services and users whenever factual claims are created, updated or deleted (e.g. using [XML-RPC](https://codex.wordpress.org/XML-RPC_Extending)).

 ### Searching Factual Claims
-Factual claims services can provide search services over collections of aggregated factual claims.
+Factual claims services can provide search services over aggregated collections of factual claims.

 ### Detecting Identical and Similar Factual Claims
 Factual claims services can detect identical and similar factual claims from different users.

 ### News Articles Utilizing and Corroborating Factual Claims
-Factual claims services can provide lists of distributed posts and news articles which utilize and corroborate factual claims.
+Factual claims services can provide lists of distributed posts and news articles which utilize factual claims.
+Factual claims services can provide lists of distributed posts and news articles which corroborate factual claims.

 ### Trending or Popular Factual Claims
 Factual claims services can indicate which factual claims are trending or popular in terms of journalistic usage or in terms of sharing on social media, for example for fact-checking organizations.

 ### Hosting or Hosting Copies of Factual Claims
-The blogging platform plugins can include forms and API for users to create, edit and delete/revoke factual claims hosted or co-hosted by remote services.
+The blogging platform plugins can include forms and API for users to create, edit and delete/revoke factual claims hosted or co-hosted by factual claims services.

 `https://facts.press.org/facts/ebfeb1f712ebc6f1c276e12ec21`